 Emergency exit points

-The route for the Forrestfield-Airport Link includes 8km of twin-bored tunnels, with safe entry and exit points via underground stations at Belmont and Airport Central.
+The route for the Forrestfield-Airport Link includes 8km of twin-bored tunnels, with safe entry and exit points via underground stations at Redcliffe and Airport Central.
 Trains will enter the underground rail line via tunnel portals at Bayswater and Forrestfield.

 Given the length of the tunnels, additional infrastructure is required between the stations to allow safe egress to the ground level in the event of an emergency, and access to the tunnels for maintenance.
 As such, 12 cross passages and three emergency egress shafts will be built along the alignment.